HOW HARD SHOULD YOU REALLY BE PUSHING IT?

 In the next few months you will transform into an ‘Aesthetic Rockstar‘, but for now, you will have to trust the trainer and follow the plan.
 Going for an RPE 5 – 7 is better than getting injured before you’ve even started.

 Some people start new health and fitness programs with so much excitement and motivation that they get injured within the first 6 weeks.
 It can be demotivating and frustrating to experience setbacks like this.

 It’s important that when you do the exercises prescribed in your training program that you listen to your body and NOT push yourself to the point where you no longer have stability and control over your muscles.
+Focus on form.

 When you get injured, it’s going to put you back quite a bit and that’s why I want to demonstrate what I mean when I speak about the rate of perceived exertion scale (RPE scale 1 – 10) that you will be using during your training sessions.

 To make sure you see exactly what I mean I’ve added a video to this post to demonstrate what an RPE 7 and 10 would look like.
+Like & Share.

 May Bodybuilding for Christ bless your body, heart, and soul to make some amazing gains.